 You know how Instagram is known as the "highlight reel" of our lives?
 Yeah, this goes for photographer's too, friend.

-Take a peek at their social and see if they share these.
-Regardless if they do or don’t – let me say it again – ASK TO SEE FULL GALLERIES.
-This will either build your confidence in who you’re about to put a lot of trust in, and you’ll immediately have your mind made up and want to move forward – OR it will show you that maybe you’re not a great fit after all.
-(And that is totally okay!!)
+Take a peek through their work to see if they share these.
+Regardless if they do or don't - let me say it again - ASK TO SEE FULL GALLERIES.
+This will either build your confidence in who you're about to put a lot of trust in.
+You'll immediately have your mind made up and want to move forward.
+OR, it will show you that maybe you're not a great fit after all.
+And that is totally okay, too.

-This day will be filled with moments you’ll get to take hold of and share with others for the rest of your life.
+Your wedding day will be filled with moments you'll get to take hold of and share with others for the rest of your life.
 The photographer you hire is the one in charge of documenting those moments for you.
-Ask all the questions, do all the research, but ultimately – just trust your gut.
+Ask all the questions, do all the research, but ultimately - trust your gut.